 In the decades following 1066, the Norman invaders imposed control of the country.
 New castles and cathedrals were the twin symbols of their new authority.

 In the 1080s, the newly appointed first Norman Bishop of Rochester Gundulf began to build both the cathedral and the castle.
-The cathedral continued to be constructed until the times of Bishops Ernulf (1115–1124) and John I (1125–1137) when the cathedral was completed.
+The cathedral continued to be constructed until the times of Bishops Ernulf (1115 to 1124) and John I (1125 to 1137), when the cathedral was completed.

 Although parts of the cathedral were replaced during the next two centuries, much of the Norman fabric survives, including substantial portions of the grand west façade, nave, and early crypt.

-One tower of the castle collapsed due to undermining during the siege of 1215.
-A rounded tower was constructed in its place, which can be seen at the south side of the structure.
+One castle tower collapsed due to undermining during the siege of 1215.
+A rounded tower was constructed in its place, which can be seen on the structure’s south side.

-The renowned art historian Geoffrey Webb rightly wrote that ‘Durham is the most important work of the Anglo-Norman School, both historically and aesthetically.’
+The renowned art historian Geoffrey Webb wrote, ‘Durham is the most important work of the Anglo-Norman School, both historically and aesthetically.’

 Durham is a joy to behold because of its highly decorative interior.
 Arches and ribs are moulded and decorated, major piers are formed of complex compounds of shafts, and the intermediate cylindrical piers are treated with incised decoration.

 These aerial photographs show the outline of the Romanesque Cathedral, the ruins of the Norman castle and the site of the town of Old Sarum.
 These were all contained within an Iron Age hillfort, which the Romans named ‘Sorviodunum’.

 This became the cathedral site following the unification of the diocese of Ramsbury and Sherborne.